bpelunit/bpelunit/net.bpelunit.framework.control.deploy.activevos9/src/doc/DEPLOYER_ACTIVEVOS9.markdown

 (and not WSDL port) and specify a URN like urn:domain:webservice:a as the endpoint.
 Afterwards, go to the URN Mapping section in the Administrative Console and set the URN you specified before to the real URL.

+Because you can configure different URN Mappings on different servers, you can use the same BPR for deploying to different environments (developer, test, prod, ...)